plushysmurf3/ios-tipcalc/README.md

 Using Doubles gave me a higher precision than I anticipated initially.
 I needed to round my values to the correct decimal places.

+I was having difficulty with figuring out how to Dependency Injection with storyboard created UIViewControllers

 ## License

     Copyright [2016] [Savio Tsui]